Digital Accessibility Guide

 About alt text

 Information conveyed through images, figures and graphs can be difficult or impossible to perceive when someone has limited or no vision, color-blindness, or when technology breaks and an image is not displayed.
 To make images fully accessible, we tag the image with alternative (“alt”) text.
 An alt text tag provides textual representation of the image that is stored in the background.
 If someone is using a screen reader, the reader will read the alt text to the user, thus ensuring that they are not denied the content contained in the image.
-Learn more by watching Understanding Alternative Text (Video, 5 min 13 sec)
+Learn more by watching this Understanding Alternative Text video (5 min 13 sec).

 Composing alt text

 Alt text should offer a complete, text-based version of all relevant and unique instructional content that is provided in an image.
 Thus, you must consider the intention, context, and purpose of an image before creating the alt text, and note that the same image could have very different alt text in two settings, depending on the context and purpose of including the image in each setting.
-Learn more at “Alternative Text” by WebAIM
+Learn more at this “Alternative Text” article by WebAIM and Writing Better Alt Text from the NC State Libraries

 Is alt text enough?
 Complex images or detailed images may need a more thorough description than is reasonable for alt text, which is usually around 125 words maximum length.
 In this case, link to a full text description that conveys the full meaning of the item, perhaps adding a hyperlink to that description near the image that reads, “Access a long description of this image.”